tpercival01/tpercival01/README.md

 <h1 align="center"> Hi there 👋, I'm Thomas Percival </h1>

 <p align="center">
-  I'm a Computer Science graduate with a passion for Python programming, automation, and artificial intelligence.
-My focus is on building scalable and maintainable applications, with a particular interest in automation and data-driven solutions.
-I'm currently learning new technologies to transition into a role as a Python Developer, using my skills to solve real-world problems.
+I'm a Computer Science graduate with an insatiable passion for Python programming, automation, and artificial intelligence.
+Currently pursuing an MSc in Artificial Intelligence, I'm deepening my expertise in machine learning and data analytics to craft scalable, maintainable applications.
+Eager to embrace emerging technologies, I'm expanding my skill set to transition into a Python Developer role where I can leverage both my advanced academic training and hands-on experience to solve complex, real-world challenges.
 </p>

 <br>